 That would round out the album, except for one other song, that originally was sandwiched somewhere into the middle on the American version of the album (it never appeared on the British version), “Helen Wheels” a roadtrip song, and what says more about motion, movement, fast motion and freedom than a road song?
 Perhaps the only British road song.
 Additionally, this song was quite literally born of motion as “Helen Wheels” was the name of their land rover.

-So that, in a nutshell, is Band On the Run, the concept finally explained, movement and reinvention, freedom and release, rebirth and an allegorical journey from the past right through to the future; every single one of the songs perfectly lined up to propel this enigmatic if not complicated concept to fruition.
+So that, in a nutshell, is Band On the Run, the concept finally explained, movement and reinvention, freedom and release, rebirth and an allegorical journey from the past right past death and straight through to the future; every single one of the songs perfectly lined up to propel this enigmatic if not complicated concept to fruition.
 As for me, albums don’t come much more conceptual than that.
 Take that, Major Tom!

 (Note: If you see any factual inaccuracies or notice anything I have missed, I welcome contributions, comments and suggestions that are passed along in a friendly manner.
 I am better by far with concepts and ideas than with specifics of date, etc.)